openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## OAuth 2.0

-Every Credential Issuer utilizes an OAuth [@!RFC6749] authorization server to authorize access.
-The same OAuth authorization server can protect one or more Credential Issuers.
-Wallets determine the authorization server a certain Credential Issuer relies on using the Credential Issuer's metadata.
+Every Credential Issuer utilizes an OAuth 2.0 [@!RFC6749] Aauthorization Server to authorize access.
+The same OAuth 2.0 Aauthorization Server can protect one or more Credential Issuers.
+Wallets determine the Aauthorization Server a certain Credential Issuer relies on using the Credential Issuer's metadata.

-All OAuth 2.0 grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
+All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

-When using the grant type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.
+When using the Grant Type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent Authorization Code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the Authorization Request.

 Existing OAuth 2.0 mechanisms are extended as following:

-* A new grant type "pre-authorized code" is defined to facilitate a certain class of issuance flow (#pre-authz-code-flow).
+* A new Grant Type "Pre-authorized Code" is defined to facilitate a certain class of issuance flow (#pre-authz-code-flow).
 * A new authorization details [@!I-D.ietf-oauth-rar] type is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
 * Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
-* Token Endpoint: an optional response parameter is added to the Token Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint (#token-response).
+* Token Endpoint: an optional response parameter is added to the Token Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (#token-response).

 ## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
-The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of
+The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of the following:

 * multiple Credentials of different types bound to the same proof, or
 * multiple Credentials of the same type bound to different proofs.

-The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request
+The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following:

 * multiple Credentials of different types bound to the same proof, or
 * multiple Credentials of the same type bound to different proofs in the Batch Credential Response.